Updated February 7, 2016

-According to a recent Wall Street Journal article the indicator seems to work around 70% of the time mostly because old NFL teams (which include the Steelers, Colts, and Ravens) have won a majority of the time (there is a 70% probability of this according to the WSJ article).
+According to the Wall Street Journal the indicator seems to work around 70% of the time mostly because old NFL teams (which include the Steelers, Colts, and Ravens) have won a majority of the time (there is a 70% probability of this according to the WSJ article).
 A notable exception occurred when the Broncos won in 1998 and 1999 and the stock market went up both years.

 What should you do?

 My suggestion is to enjoy the game, the halftime show, the commercials, and eat plenty of unhealthy food.